The Toastmasters Educational Programme

 This section covers the steps every member takes when they join Toastmasters.
 As a new member, Toastmasters creates an account for you.
 This is based on a membership number, which is yours for life.
 Click the descriptions below for links that will help you take each step.

 Your details have been transcribed from your application form.
 It is worth taking a few minutes to check they are correct, add an additional email, if you wish and get familiar with your member profile.
-This tutorial video covers the basics of logging on to www.toastmasters.org
+Our Index of short tutorial videos covers the basics of logging on to www.toastmasters.org, as well as many aspects of using Pathways.

-NOTE: The detail of the screen you see may not exactly match the video, but should cover the same process.
+NOTE: Pathways changes over time.
+Therefore, the detail of the screen you see may not exactly match the video, but should cover the same process.
 If not, please contact our Webmaster.

 You’ve watched the last video, and it talks about “Choosing a Path”.
 Before you do that, ask yourself “What was my main reason for joining Toastmasters?”